Walking the Historic Towns of Northwest Florida

 A turn off Interstate 10 transports you to the mid 1800's when antebellum mansions were novel and doctors saw patients at home.
 Several Marianna manors, including the Ely-Criglar House (c.
 1840) amazingly survived a Civil War battle.
 A sidewalk walking tour map was a great help.
 Get one at the eye-catching 1895 Russ House on Lafayette Street, which now houses the Jackson County Chamber of Commerce.

 Fort Walton Beach

 Not every north Florida downtown is rooted in the horse-and-carriage-era or was master planned in the last decades.
 Downtown Fort Walton is mid-Century Americana with a Native American holy ground.
 The historic downtown stretches along Miracle Strip Parkway Southeast on the mainland.
 On this walk, see the Temple Mound and museum as well as an eclectic mix of funky shops, antique stores, pool halls and mom and pop diners.
 A downtown resurgence has added condos, new shops and restaurants.

 Downtown Grayton Beach, has an organic authenticity that stems from its slow evolution from 14 old Florida beach cottages on dirt lanes into an eclectic mixture of bungalows; many now are artist residences.
 It's still laid back enough for a safe flip-flop stroll.

-Downntown Panama City has grown and rejuvenated many of its older storefronts and buildings, including the art deco landmark Martin Theatre, crowned with a multicolored neon marquee.
-The other anchors are the Marina Civic Center and the Panama City Center for the ARTS.
-From all you can easily walk, shop and dine.
+Downtown Panama City has grown and rejuvenated many of its older storefronts and buildings, including the art deco landmark Martin Theatre, crowned with a multicolored neon marquee.
+Another anchor is the Panama City Center for the ARTS.
+From there you can easily walk, shop and dine.